ScilifelabDataCentre/RDM-guidelines/content/topics/ENA-submission-tutorial.md

 </div>
 <br>

 * Enter the details of the project, by copy and paste from the metadata template.
 Asterisks (*) denote mandatory fields.
 The 'Release date' is the date that the record will become publicly available.
-This can be updated later, so if you are unsure on a precise date, you can provide an estimated date (maximum 2 years forward in time).
+This can be updated later, so if you are unsure on a precise date, you can provide an estimated date (maximum two years forward in time).
 You will get a notification email from ENA, a few weeks ahead, that your data is about to become public.
+If necessary, the release date can then be consecutively extended any number of times by up to two years.
-* In our example case this is repeated twice, once for the genomic sequencing data and once for the assembly data.
-The umbrella study needs to be submitted using a different method, as described in [Umbrella submission (programmatic)](/topics/tutorial-ena-submission/#umbrella-submission-programmatic) below.
+* In our example the study registration is repeated twice, once for the genomic sequencing data and once for the assembly data.
+The umbrella study needs to be submitted using a different method, as described in [Umbrella submission (programmatic)](/topics/tutorial-ena-submission/#umbrella-submission-programmatic) below. <!-- Är inte vårt exempel atypiskt?
+I normalfallet går sekvensdata och assembly in i samma study.
+Får användarna bilden av att det måste vara två skilda studies? -->

 <br>
 <div class="text-center">